Lotus-Gaming-DE/wcr-api/README.md

 The `pip-audit` hook scans `requirements.txt` and outputs a column formatted report.
 It installs `pip-audit[cyclonedx]` and `cyclonedx-bom` so CI can generate a CycloneDX software bill of materials.
-Continuous integration runs `cyclonedx-bom` after the audit step to create `sbom.xml` and uploads the file as a build artifact.

-Continuous integration runs the same hooks.
-The Snyk token must be defined as a repository secret.
-Pull requests from forks don't receive secrets, so the Snyk test step is skipped.
-Continuous integration runs the same hooks and additionally checks dependencies with `pip-audit`.
-The Snyk token must be defined as a repository secret.
-Pull requests from forks don't receive secrets, so the Snyk test step is skipped.
-CI also streams Railway logs with `railway logs --follow > logs/latest_railway.log` and uploads the file as a build artifact.
+CI runs the same hooks and then streams Railway logs with `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.

 ### Security scanning

 CI installs the Snyk CLI with `snyk/actions/setup@v1` and runs `snyk test`.
-The `SNYK_TOKEN` secret must be configured in repository settings.
-Tests from forks won't receive this secret, so the Snyk test step is skipped.
+Authentication is provided via the `SNYK_TOKEN` environment variable set as a repository secret.
+Pull requests from forks do not receive secrets, therefore the Snyk step is skipped in that scenario.

 ### Automatic dependency updates

-Dependabot monitors `requirements*.txt` and GitHub Actions workflow files.
-Daily pull requests keep dependencies secure and up to date.
-Enable Dependabot alerts in the repository settings to receive notifications about security issues.
+Dependabot checks `requirements*.txt` and workflow files as configured in `.github/dependabot.yml`.
+It opens daily pull requests that trigger the full CI pipeline.
+Enable Dependabot alerts in repository settings to receive security notifications.

 The repository's `.gitignore` excludes environment files, Python bytecode, pytest cache directories and the `data/` folder to avoid committing temporary